ISG-ICS/cloudberry/docs/documentation.md

 #### Execution options
 The Cloudberry supports the automatic query-slicing on the `timeField`.
 The front-end can specify the slicing response time requirement to get the progressive data.

-E.g., the following option specify that the client accept the sliced response and the expected return time is 2000 ms.
+E.g., the following option specify that the client accepts the sliced response and the expected return time is 2000 ms.

 ```
 {